 African Aeronautics and Space Organisation (AASO)’s President, Sékou Ouedraogo, on Wednesday, last week, signed a Memorandum of Understanding (MoU) with the President of the National Centre for Space Studies(CNES), Jean-Yves Le Gall on the ActInSpace, an international innovative contest meant to motivate youngsters to meet challenges based on space applications and technologies, data, patents and infrastructure to launch start-ups and innovations as well as unleash their entrepreneurial capabilities.

-Speaking with Space in Africa on the details of the MoU, Mr Ouedraogo said the deal aims to grant to all access to space solutions and to develop and promote local space-based startups projects to have an immense impact on the socio-economic growth of the continent.
+Speaking with Space in Africa on the details of the MoU, Mr Ouedraogo said the deal aims to grant all access to space solutions and to develop and promote local space-based startup projects to have an immense impact on socio-economic growth of the continent.

 The contest also presents an opportunity for participants worldwide to work on creating business prospectives for the challenges using patents, technologies and satellite data made available by partners of the contest, to create start-ups.

 The challenges are based on high-level technologies, which are easy to re-use because, they have been selected due to their potential for commercial applications.
 The contest is also a platform for young people to be coached, advised and encouraged by top technical and business experts.